MaciejSurowiec/Neural_Network/README.md

 ## General info

 This project is a simple neural network written in C++, for handwritten numbers recognition.
 [MNIST database](http://yann.lecun.com/exdb/mnist) used for training and testing.
-Simple GUI
+Simple GUI allows to test network by drawing examples.
+Works on Windows and Linux.

 ## Technologies